Mortimer333/Dito/README.md

 ```

 ## Loading components
 When you have registered all your components you have to call `load` method.
-It is an `asyn` method which will load components behind the scene but if you want to wait until top components are loaded you can `await` its end:
+It's an `async` method which will load components behind the scene but if you want to wait until top components are loaded you can `await` its end:
 ```js
 await container.load();
 ```